 At the Icahn School of Medicine at Mount Sinai, our fellows learn from some of the nation’s most highly trained and well-regarded specialists.
-Our Director of Reconstructive Urology, Rajveer Purohit, MD, MPH, is Associate Professor in the Icahn School of Medicine and a prominent reconstructive urologist specializing in all aspects of reconstructive urology including gender affirmation surgery, urethral strictures treatment, and complex urinary and sexual problems.
-Dr. Purohit has published broadly and is one of the tristate area’s busiest reconstructive urology surgeons, offering definitive repair of these problems and others that many other urologists had found untreatable.
+Our Director of Reconstructive Urology, Rajveer Purohit, MD, MPH, is Associate Professor in the Icahn School of Medicine and specializes in gender affirmation surgery, urethral strictures treatment, and complex urinary and sexual problems.
+He has performed over 1,000 complex reconstructive and gender affirming surgeries.
+With Dr. Djordjevic, he has co-edited the forthcoming textbook Atlas of Operative Techniques in Gender Affirmation Surgery.

-Miroslav Djordjevic, MD, is a renowned surgeon specializing in gender affirmation surgery, transitional urology, and pediatric urology, and is currently president of the Society of Genitourinary Reconstructive Surgeons.
+Miroslav Djordjevic, MD, PhD, is a renowned surgeon specializing in gender affirmation surgery, transitional urology, and pediatric urology, and was past president of the Society of Genitourinary Reconstructive Surgeons.

 Robert Valenzuela, MD, is one of the most prolific implanters of penile prostheses, artificial urinary sphincters and male slings in the United States.
 He has developed and published on unique techniques to maximize penile length preservation and correction of severe penile angulation at the time of prosthesis insertion.